 The purpose of this chart is to illustrate how silver has experienced periods of both sharp movement and extended consolidation over time.

-Understanding this historical behavior can help investors set realistic expectations.
+Understanding this historical behavior can help individuals set more realistic expectations when reviewing precious metals for long-term retirement planning.

 Platinum: The Undervalued Alternative